Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

 Store in EET during the BG1 campaign you can't get another one during the SoD, BG2:SoA or BG2:ToB campaigns.

+Hint: The ghostly merchant might react to being summoned to places of worship of fellow deities of
+      commerce.

 2. Alternate portrait for Ghostly Merchant (requires main component)